 In England and the United Kingdom, vehicles are driven on the left side of the road, with the driver's side on the right side of the vehicle, as opposed to the left.
 If you're looking for specific info or tips on driving on the left side of the road, check out our tips for driving in the UK section of our comprehensive United Kingdom travel guide.

 There is no right or wrong answer to this question, the right time to travel to England is when your travel plans perfectly align with the weather.
 If you're hoping to enjoy sunshine and green pastures, your best bet would be to visit in the late spring or early summer.
 If you're hoping to avoid the crowds and check out all the historic monuments and attractions around London, late winter to early spring would be ideal.
-Check out our extensive section on weather in London for a general idea as to what the weather is like during certain times of year in England.

 Auto Europe certainly offers discounted car rentals in England, especially for extended rentals.
 One special promotion we offer is for a long-term car rental if you'll be renting for 21 days or longer you can acquire a factory-new Peugeot tax-free at a heavily discounted rate and return it to many other destinations in Europe, such as Paris, Berlin, or Madrid.